What Is a Film Fixer? The Complete Guide to Production Fixers

 Five Scenarios Where a Polish Fixer Becomes Essential

+Here is the breakdown.
 Poland is not a country where you can wing it.
-The production infrastructure is strong, the talent is excellent, and the incentive is generous — but accessing all of that requires someone who operates natively within the system.
+The production infrastructure is strong, the talent is great, and the incentive is generous — but accessing all of that needs someone who operates natively within the system.
 Here are the situations where a fixer moves from helpful to indispensable.

-• You are pursuing the PISF 30% cash rebate and need a local entity to manage compliance and documentation
+- You are pursuing the PISF 30% cash rebates and need a local entity to manage compliance and records

-• The shoot involves heritage sites, public spaces, or multiple cities with distinct permit authorities
+- The shoot involves heritage sites, public spaces, or many cities with distinct permit authorities

-• The production requires large-scale crew hiring from Poland's competitive local market
+- The production needs large-scale crew hiring from Poland's competitive local market

-• The timeline is compressed and there is no room for the learning curve of navigating an unfamiliar system
+- The timeline is compressed and there is no room for the learning curve of handling an unfamiliar system

 The Language Barrier Is Real

-Poland's younger generation increasingly speaks English, and crew in the film industry tend to have stronger English skills than the general population.
-But the systems a production must interact with — permit offices, municipal authorities, the Conservator of Monuments, equipment rental companies, transport providers, catering suppliers — operate overwhelmingly in Polish.
+Poland's younger generation increasingly speaks English.
+Crew in the film industry tend to have stronger English skills than the general population.
+But the systems a production must interact with — permit offices, city authorities, the Conservator of Monuments, gear rental firms, transport providers, catering suppliers — operate overwhelmingly in Polish.
 Official forms are in Polish.
 Phone calls with government offices happen in Polish.
 Lease agreements and insurance documents are drafted in Polish.
-A production that arrives expecting to navigate these systems in English will hit a wall within the first 48 hours.
-The fixer eliminates that wall entirely, handling every Polish-language interaction on the production's behalf while keeping the visiting team informed in English at every step.
+A production that arrives expecting to handle these systems in English will hit a wall within the first 48 hours.
+The fixer eliminates that wall fully, handling each Polish-language interaction on the production's behalf while keeping the visiting team informed in English at each step.

 Accessing the PISF Incentive

-Poland's 30% cash rebate is uncapped and applies to qualifying Polish expenditure on film, television, and animation productions.
-It is administered by the Polish Film Institute (PISF) and has been a major driver of international production growth since its introduction in 2019.
-But the application process, spend documentation, and compliance reporting all require detailed engagement with PISF — in Polish, through established channels, following specific procedures.
-Productions that attempt to manage this without local support risk documentation gaps that delay or reduce their rebate.
-A fixer or production service company with PISF experience ensures the application is structured correctly from day one and that every qualifying złoty of expenditure is properly documented.
+Poland's 30% cash rebates is uncapped and applies to qualifying Polish expenditure on film, television, and animation shoots.
+It is administered by the Polish Film Institute (PISF) and has been a major driver of global shoots growth since its introduction in 2019.
+But the application process, spend records, and compliance reporting all need detailed buy-in with PISF — in Polish, through set up channels, following specific procedures.
+Productions that attempt to manage this without local support risk records gaps that delay or reduce their rebates.
+A fixer or shoot service firm with PISF experience makes sure the application is structured correctly from day one and that each qualifying złoty of expenditure is well logged.

 Multi-City Shoots and Complex Permits

-A production that shoots in Warsaw, moves to Kraków, and finishes in Gdańsk is dealing with three separate municipal permit authorities, potentially three different heritage regulators, and three distinct sets of local crew and equipment arrangements.
-Each Polish city has its own process, its own contacts, and its own expectations around lead time and documentation.
-A fixer who has worked across these cities carries established relationships with the relevant offices, understands the differences in process, and can run parallel permit applications that would overwhelm a team trying to coordinate from abroad.
+A production that shoots in Warsaw, moves to Kraków, and finishes in Gdańsk is dealing with three separate city permit authorities, potentially three different heritage regulators, and three distinct sets of local crew and gear arrangements.
+Each Polish city has its own process, its own contacts, and its own expectations around lead time and records.
+A fixer who has worked across these cities carries set up relationships with the relevant offices, knows the differences in process, and can run parallel permit applications that would overwhelm a team trying to set up from abroad.
 This multi-jurisdictional complexity is one of the strongest arguments for engaging a Polish fixer early in pre-production.

 ACT 04